Palestinian Fedayeen insurgency: Egypt-sponsored insurgency

+Beersheba - Eilat Road shooting attack

+The Beersheba - Eilat Road shooting attack was a shooting attack carried out by infiltrators from Jordan.
+Four Jewish civilians were murdered in the attack.
+On Monday, 23 April 1956, four Israeli employees of Tahal (the Israel Water Planning Authority) were traveling by vehicle from Ein Yahav to Be’er Menucha as part of their work.
+While driving along the Beersheba -Eilat road, eight fedayeen militants who infiltrated from Jordan ambushed the vehicle at a section of the road that was in poor condition.

+When the driver was forced to slow down, the attackers opened fire on the vehicle.
+The four occupants were unable to escape or return fire.
+All four were killed by the gunfire.
+The vehicle continued traveling for several meters before veering off the road and coming to a stop.
+The attackers then approached the vehicle, stole weapons and personal belongings, stripped the victims, abused their bodies, and set the car on fire.
+The burned vehicle was discovered at 10:00 p.m., containing the charred bodies of the four victims.
+The infiltrators returned to Jordan, leaving tracks behind them.

+The victims were Yigal de-Toledo (aged 28), Alexander Vilensky (aged 59), Eliyahu Sukenik (aged 50), and Daniel Ofer (aged 26).

 Aftermath: Suez War

 Some believe fedayeen attacks contributed to the outbreak of the Suez Crisis; they were cited by Israel as the reason for undertaking the 1956 Sinai Campaign.
 Others argue that Israel "engineered eve-of-war lies and deceptions.... to give Israel the excuse needed to launch its strike", such as presenting a group of "captured fedayeen" to journalists, who were in fact Israeli soldiers.

 Narrative of the insurgency

 Dozens of these attacks are today cited by the Israeli government as "Major Arab Terrorist Attacks against Israelis prior to the 1967 Six-Day War".

 Casualties

 According to Martin Gilbert, between 1951 and 1955, 967 Israelis were killed in what he claims as "Arab terrorist attacks", a figure Benny Morris characterizes as "pure nonsense".
 Morris explains that Gilbert's fatality figures are "3–5 times higher than the figures given in contemporary Israeli reports" and that they seem to be based on a 1956 speech by David Ben-Gurion in which he uses the word nifga'im to refer to "casualties" in the broad sense of the term (i.e. both dead and wounded).